mjschwarz/genetic-algorithms/README.md

 1. Read the Objective and Background sections of this README to familiarize yourself with our project motivations.
 2. Download the .zip file to your computer.
-3. Ensure you have a relatively recent version of Python installed (likely 3.7+)
+3. Ensure you have a relatively recent version of Python installed (likely 3.7+).
+You can check your version by running the following command in your terminal:

+`python3 --version`

-4. Install a few packages if you have not already by running the following commands in the terminal:
+5. Install a few packages if you have not already by running the following commands in the terminal:

 `pip3 install numpy`